apparena/docs/docs/api/090-instances.rst

             "lang_tag":       "en_US"
         }

+    :data string name: (Required) Name of the instance
+    :data integer template_id: (Required) Template ID the instance should be created of
     :data int company_id:  (Optional) Company_id of the company the instance should be created for
+    :data enum template_type: (Optional) The entity the instance should be generated of
     :data string description: (Optional) Description of the instance.
     :data enum lang_tag:  (Optional) ["sq_AL", "ar_DZ", "ar_BH", "ar_EG", "ar_IQ", "ar_JO", "ar_KW", "ar_LB", "ar_LY",
                         "ar_MA", "ar_OM", "ar_QA", "ar_SA", "ar_SD", "ar_SY", "ar_TN", "ar_AE", "ar_YE", "be_BY",